Howick

 Why Choose Blake Civil for Howick

-Our 25+ years of Auckland civil construction experience and family-owned approach deliver reliable results for Howick's varied site conditions.
+25+ years of Auckland civil construction experience and a family-owned approach.
+We know Howick's varied site conditions, and we give clients straight information about what their site actually needs.

 Coastal Clay Expertise

-We understand Howick's impermeable clay soils and design drainage systems that work long-term in coastal conditions.
-Our registered drain layer status ensures systems exceed code minimums, accounting for high water tables and salt-laden groundwater near the Tamaki Strait.
+We understand Howick's impermeable clay soils and design drainage systems built for coastal conditions over the long term.
+Our registered drain layer status means systems exceed code minimums, with high water tables and salt-laden groundwater near the Tamaki Strait factored in from the design stage.

 Responsive East Auckland Service

-From our Coatesville base, we reach Howick via SH1 and the Pakuranga Highway in approximately 50 minutes.
-Our established equipment fleet and experienced crews deploy efficiently for both scheduled projects and emergency drainage or retaining wall situations.
+From Coatesville, we reach Howick via SH1 and the Pakuranga Highway in around 50 minutes.
+Our equipment fleet and crews deploy efficiently for scheduled projects and for drainage or retaining wall situations that can't wait.

 Local Terrain Knowledge

-We know where Howick's challenging ground conditions concentrate - the low-lying creek margins, the steep coastal slopes, and the variable volcanic ash pockets.
-This knowledge prevents surprise cost overruns and ensures appropriate construction methods from day one.
+We know where Howick's difficult ground conditions cluster.
+The low-lying creek margins, the steep coastal slopes, the volcanic ash pockets.
+That knowledge means accurate quotes, appropriate methods from day one, and no expensive surprises once excavation starts.

 Our Howick Service Coverage

-We serve all Howick areas including Howick Village, Eastern Beach, Cockle Bay, Mellons Bay, Half Moon Bay, Bucklands Beach, Shelly Park, and Highland Park.
+We cover all Howick areas: Howick Village, Eastern Beach, Cockle Bay, Mellons Bay, Half Moon Bay, Bucklands Beach, Shelly Park, and Highland Park.
 From residential section work to commercial site development along Picton Street and Fencible Drive.

 Our Projects